basitsk09/test/README.md

     } else if (tabIndex === 1) {
       // Dynamic "OTHERS" Tab
       try {
-        // Backend handles one row at a time, so we must iterate and call for each. const savePromises = dynamicRows.map((row) => {
+        // MODIFIED LOGIC:
+        // Iterate over each dynamic row and save it sequentially without using Promise.all. for (const row of dynamicRows) {
-          // Skip empty, untouched new rows
+          // Skip empty, untouched new rows.
           if (row.dbId === 0 && !row.particulars.trim()) {
-            return Promise.resolve();
+            continue; // Go to the next iteration.
           }

           const singleRowPayloadValue = [